jeaniejung/Wildcard_Plugin/README.md

 This CF CLI Plugin allows users to search through and delete their applications using wildcards.
 It is useful for users who have multiple apps to manage in their spaces.

 #Requirements
-Due to the in-built wildcard expansion functionality, the asterisk should be preceded by '\'.
+To prevent your shell from expanding the wildcard before the plugin sees it, wildcards should be escaped using a preceding \.
 ```
 $ cf wc-d app\*
+$ cf wc-a app\?
 ```
 # Installation